 Students at elevated levels of risk may be referred to providers in the community for additional supports.

-How does Snoqualmie Valley School District plan on using SBIRT in its middle schools?
+How does Snoqualmie Valley School District use SBIRT in its middle schools?

-SVSD has been collaborating with other King County school districts in finalizing our plans for using SBIRT this year in our middle schools.
+SVSD has been collaborating with other King County school districts to develop our plan for using SBIRT in our middle schools.
 Our administrators and counselors have participated in numerous trainings to ensure that processes and supports are in place.
-SVSD is working closely with King County and Seattle Children’s Hospital to monitor the implementation of SBIRT to ensure its effectiveness.
+And, SVSD is working closely with King County and Seattle Children’s Hospital to monitor the implementation of SBIRT to ensure its effectiveness.

 What are the expected benefits of using SBIRT?

-In the short-term (within 6 months), the district and county expect to see students report:
+In the short-term, the district and county expect to see students who receive extra support report:

 - Decreased intention to use substances and frequency of substance use;